 Learning Effective Nonverbal Behavior

-- Appropriate Body Language Small hand gestures and movement of the body are things to consider when interviewing for a job.
+- Be aware of your hands.
+Small hand gestures and movement of the body are things to consider when interviewing for a job.
 Some people tend to be more expressive than others, but the key here is to use adequate hand gestures and body movements that will not overwhelm the interviewer.